• Skip to primary navigation

 Combine the ketchup, minced onion and chili sauce.
 Spread half of the glaze mixture on top of the meatloaf.

 Bake for 20 minutes.
-Remove casserole dish or pan from oven and carefully spoon out or pour off the fat from the pan.
+Remove casserole dish or pan from oven and carefully spoon out or pour off the fat from the pan, if not baked on a rack.
 Spread the rest of the glaze on meatloaf.

 Baked Meatloaf on parchment in a casserole dish.